 Northampton has a separate stormwater system that collects rainwater and snow melt from the streets, parking lots, sidewalks, and buildings and carries this water directly to brooks, wetlands, rivers, and other water bodies throughout the City.
 Unlike the (completely separate) wastewater system, the water collected in street drains is not treated at the treatment plant before flowing to these natural water bodies.

-Since 2003, the City's Stormwater Management Plan has been implemented in compliance with the U.S. Environmental Protection Agency (EPA) National Pollutant Discharge Elimination System (NPDES) Stormwater Phase II MS4 General Permit.
+Since 2003, the City's Stormwater Management Program has been implemented in compliance with the U.S. Environmental Protection Agency (EPA) National Pollutant Discharge Elimination System (NPDES) Stormwater Phase II MS4 General Permit.

 Stormwater Management Permits

 Construction projects that disturb over one (1) acre are required to apply for a Stormwater Management Permit and meet the requirements as defined by Chapter 281 of the City's Code of Ordinances.
-For more information on stormwater permits, click the link below:
+For more information on stormwater permits, please click the link below:

 Stormwater Pollution Prevention

 Chapter 278 of the City's Code of Ordinances defines and regulates illicit connections and discharges of pollutants into Northampton's storm drain system in order to protect natural water bodies and safeguard public health, safety, welfare and the environment.

-For more information about stormwater solutions for your property and other stormwater links click below:
+For more information about stormwater solutions for your property and other stormwater links, please click the link below below: